rives-io/cartridge-freedoom/compute-machine/README.md

 a game session should never reach this value.
 The *outcard* is also limited to 64KB, big enough to save any JSON score.
-The computation of a session is limited around 96 billion RISC-V instructions, enough to very about 30 minutes of DOOM gameplay, while the validation should take less than 1/4 of the gameplay time in modern machines.
+The computation of a session is limited around 96 billion RISC-V instructions, enough to verify about 30 minutes of DOOM gameplay, while the validation should take less than 1/4 of the gameplay time in modern machines.